tarikguney/OAuth20/README.md

 ## Changes `(order by timestamp desc)`

+- **[12/20/2019]** - Implemented resource owner password grant type, did a huge refactoring to increase readability, and bunch of small changes here and there.
 - **[11/25/2019]** - Implemented access token request for authorization code grant type, and renamed `IAuthorizationEndpointFlow` to `IGrant` along with some other small code clean up and refactorings.
 - **[10/13/2019]** Implemented implicit flow, refactored the code a little bit, and extracted implicit and authorization code flows into their respective classes with one interface.
 - **[10/12/2019]** Implemented a simple authorization endpoints.
 Allows people to log in to get the authorization code.